turbot/steampipe-docs/docs/integrations/jenkins.md

 ## Running Steampipe in a Jenkins pipeline

-In order to run Steampipe commands.
-We will first install the [Hacker News](https://hub.steampipe.io/plugins/turbot/hackernews) plugin.
+In order to run Steampipe commands, we will first install the [Hacker News](https://hub.steampipe.io/plugins/turbot/hackernews) plugin.

 ```
 pipeline {